Major revision September 2007

-PA411 These regional assemblies would take over the powers of the GRO, RDA, the existing Regional Chamber and other existing QUANGOs, and adapt their existing bureaucracies to serve the new Assembly.
+PA411 These regional assemblies would take over the powers of region-wide non governmental agencies, and adapt their existing bureaucracies to serve the new Assembly.
 Funding would, in the initial stages, come from diverting the existing block grant regional funding allocated by central Government.

 PA412 The particular form and structure of these regional assemblies set up under PA410 will vary from region to region according to regional circumstances.
 They should be elected by a system of proportional representation.
 The appropriate form and structure will be determined by regional constitutional conventions drawn from all sectors of society, similar to the Scottish Constitutional Convention.